doeixd/make-with/README.md

 ## 📚 More Examples

 For a comprehensive collection of examples demonstrating every feature of the library, check out the **[examples.ts](./examples.ts)** file in the root of this project.

-The examples file includes:
-- Step-by-step progression from simple to advanced usage
-- Real-world patterns like API clients and state machines
-- Custom helper functions and middleware patterns
-- Performance optimization techniques
-- Complete application examples
+It includes real-world patterns, custom helpers, and performance optimization techniques.

 <br />